illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 diff test_file.img my_test_file.img
 ```

-We included a script `generate_data.sh` to automatically generate a few files of different sizes in the `test_files` directory.
-You can run it by entering `sh generate_data.sh` inside the assignment directory on your VM.
+We included a Makefile target to automatically generate a few files of different sizes in the `test_files` directory.
+You can build it by running `make test-data` inside the assignment directory on your VM.

 ## Grading